 But in order to show off the cap and gown, you’ve got to work hard to pass all those final subjects.
 When the finish line is so close, it can be tempting to take your foot off the pedal and coast…

 Let’s get this out of the way: I am a planning nerd.
 I love making timetables, charts, and colour coding things.
 When I enter Officeworks I strut like Tobey McGuire in Spiderman 3.
 Enjoying this planning business is fortuitous because, for me, it’s totally necessary.
-Alongside full-time uni, I have three casual jobs, a small army of children and a partner I enjoy spending time … Continue reading Study plans: The Navigator how-to
+Alongside full-time uni, I have three casual jobs, a small army of children and a partner I enjoy spending time … Continue reading Navigator How-To: Study Plans

 Get yourself pumped for your new term of study.
 Continue reading Playlist: New Sem, New Me